-Second question is: "If summoned by a panther, should you anther ?"
+Second question is: "If called by a panther, should you anther ?"
 And my disappointed anther is...
 "Nope."

 Really wanted to like this flick.
-Got lured in, at first, by weeks of big budget Marvel-lust trailers and a disingenuous hailstorm of progressive plump red T'maters.
+Got lured in, at first, by weeks of big budget Marvel-lust trailers and a disingenuous hailstorm of plump plaudits on the film critics' forum, Rotten Tomatoes.
 In the first half-hour, was nearly won over by the humility, refined intellect and affability of the title character, whose occupant Chadwick Boseman in 2013 also played a tour de force Jackie Robinson, contrapuntal to Harrison Ford's Brooklyn Dodger codger, the ball club's owner.
 Remember that cinematic gem?
 Now Mr. Boseman plays a smooth, utterly likeable character again.
 So I came to the theater with high expectations.

 OK, let's really talk turkey now.
 What sentient social critic could possibly argue that Hollywood for decades has not denied African-American script writers, directors, designers and actors their fair shot at creative freedom?
 And who on earth would assert that industry-wide reform is not essential, from scripts to grips to the director's chair, if true post-racial equity is ever to become norm in American film arts?
 And who would ever reasonably argue that African-American youth have no need of stronger, wiser black men and women for cinematic role models?

-Yet once again like dogs revisiting their you-know-what, over-compensating for the amber waves of Anglo Guilt they deserve to feel yet never find a remedy for, wallowing in a reactionary sump of "Let's-Crush-White-Privilege-Forever-in-One-Swell-Foop-and-thereby-salve-our-collective-conscience," Hollywood proves with "Black Panther" that it's chronic weakest link has been, and maybe always will be, to cling to its 11th Commandment -- that Anything Worth Doing Is Worth Over-Doing.
+So why did the Hollywood studio machine blow yet another chance to start bringing intelligent social balance to its most expensive movies?
+Here's the bummer, folks: once again over-compensating for the amber waves of Anglo Guilt they feel yet never find a remedy for, wallowing in a reactionary sump of "Let's-Crush-White-Privilege-Forever-in-One-Swell-Foop-and-thereby-salve-our-collective-conscience," Hollywood proves with "Black Panther" that it's chronic weakest link has been, and maybe always will be, clinging to its sacred bedrock, its 11th Commandment.
+You know, the one declaring that Anything Worth Doing Is Worth Over-Doing.

 Meanwhile, in a curious surprise one almost never sees on the nation's top Internet hub for movie reviews, Rotten Tomatoes, the audience score was dramatically lower than the critics' score.
 Only 79% of all the viewers liked "Black Panther," while 100% -- yes every blessed one of the Top 50 reviewers -- said they liked it.
 Almost seems the big boys thought hard, then chose the easy way out: to steer way clear of any angry hornets among the righteous left...